CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

-\pcam will also help determine whether or not magnetic fields regulate SF on the scales of filaments and dense star-forming cores.
+\pcam will also investigate whether or not magnetic fields regulate SF on the scales of filaments and dense star-forming cores.
 In strong field models, the magnetic field plays a fundamental role in the formation of dense cores and their subsequent collapse to form stars, disks, and planets \citep{mouschovias_1991,price2007, basu2009}.
 In weak magnetic field models, turbulence determines how cores and stars are able to form (e.g., \citealt{maclow_klessen_2004,offner2010,Li14}).
-Connecting clouds to core scales, recent observational studies proposed that the magnetic field in massive clouds has an effect on the cloud and filament gas dynamics \citep[e.g.,][]{Stutz2016,soler_2017,fissel_2019,alvarez21,gonzalez2019}. \pcam provides a unique tool set with which one can distinguish between these distinct theoretical models through its large, unbiased, and sensitive dust polarization surveys of filaments and dense cores within molecular clouds.
+Connecting clouds to core scales, recent observational studies proposed that the magnetic field in massive clouds has an effect on the cloud and filament gas dynamics \citep[e.g.,][]{Stutz2016,soler_2017,fissel_2019,alvarez21,gonzalez2019}. \pcam provides a unique tool set with which one can test theoretical models through its large, unbiased, and sensitive dust polarization surveys of filaments and dense cores within molecular clouds.